 Travel to Canada – Nova Scotia

-One of Canada’s Atlantic provinces, Nova Scotia is a peninsula connected to New Brunswick.
-In Halifax, the compact capital, head to the waterfront area to sign up for a whale watching cruise or sail aboard a historic tall ship, then check out Titanic artifacts at the Maritime Museum of the Atlantic.
+One of Canada’s Atlantic provinces, named Nova Scotia, is a peninsula connected to New Brunswick.
+In Halifax, the compact capital, head to the waterfront area to sign up for a whale watching cruise or sail aboard a historic tall ship; then check out Titanic artifacts at the Maritime Museum of the Atlantic.
 In warm weather, have a lobster roll in one of the rustic food stalls (just another perk when you travel to Canada!)

 The South Shore, just southwest of Halifax, is a laid-back coastal region with small fishing villages and lighthouses (Peggy’s Cove Lighthouse is one of Canada’s most photographed attractions).
 The jewel of the coast is the village of Lunenburg, known for its boat-lined harbor and seafood restaurants.

 In nearby Shelburne, be sure to visit the Shelburne County Museum, where you can browse among old maps, period costumes and other memorabilia.
 You can learn about the craft of dory building at The Dory Shop and even take a ride around the harbor in one of these traditional wooden fishing boats.